easynodexyz/nexus-node-prover-testnet-3/README.md

 <!--
-SEO Keywords: Nexus node Testnet III, Nexus Prover node, how to install Nexus node, Nexus one-click node setup, EasyNode Nexus, Nexus CLI guide
+SEO Keywords: Nexus node Testnet III, Nexus Prover node, how to install Nexus node, Nexus one-click node setup, EasyNode Nexus, Nexus CLI guide, Nexus node guide, how to run nexus prover, how to run nexus node
 Description: Complete guide to install a Nexus Prover Node on Testnet III using either CLI or EasyNode one-click setup.
 -->